nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 The target audience of the document is mainly the Nordic agencies’ contracted EPUB 3 suppliers, but the guidelines will also be used by staff at the Nordic agencies, other vendors and interested parties, etc.

-## For readers looking for general e-book accessibility advice
+## For Readers Looking for General E-Book Accessibility Advice

 Readers should note that these guidelines build on available standards and best practices for accessible e-book production documented elsewhere.
 This document does not provide general e-book accessibility advice.
 Please have a look at the [DAISY Accessible Publishing Knowledge Base](https://kb.daisy.org/publishing/docs/) for a comprehensive resource on current best practices for e-book accessibility in general.
 Many of the techniques used in this document are based on examples and guidance from the DAISY Accessible Publishing Knowledge Base.
 The Nordic agencies are indebted to the [DAISY Consortium](https://daisy.org/) for providing this valuable resource.